Greece Moments Greece Moments

 Kalikatsou Rock at Petra Beach

-On the elongated Petra’s Beach you can refresh yourself wonderfully.
-The sea access is rocky, but as everywhere on Patmos, the water is wonderfully clear.
-A small beach bar is open in the summer months.
-Beach loungers and umbrellas can be rented on site.
+You can take a wonderful dip at the long, stretchy Petra Beach.
+The access to the sea is rocky, but as everywhere on Patmos, the water is wonderfully clear.
+A small beach bar is open during the summer months.
+You can rent beach chairs and umbrellas on-site.

-The beaches in the north of the island are also impressive.
-The wind-protected bay of Livadi Geranou offers everything a bathing heart desires.
-A mix of sand and pebble beach, crystal clear shallow water and trees that provide shade.
+The beaches in the north of the island are also worth seeing.
+The wind-sheltered bay of Livadi Geranou offers everything a swimmer could wish for: a mix of sand and pebbles, crystal-clear shallow water, and trees providing shade.

-If you are a good swimmer, you can crawl over to the small opposite island with the chapel.
-An on-site tavern provides bathers with cool drinks and mezedes.
+If you’re a strong swimmer, you can swim over to the small islet across the way with the chapel.
+A local tavern serves beachgoers cool drinks and mezedes.

 patmos strände livadi geranou beach